When using Algolia, you may want to keep the best practice of separating your multiple development environments: development, staging, qa, production…

 You can create a new application in the My Account section of the dashboard.
 Then, in the Applications tab, select Create a new application.
 You can then easily switch between your application via the top-left dropdown menu.

-Unless you are on an ENTERPRISE plan and have a dedicated cluster of servers, having multiple applications will generate an invoice per Application.
-E.g. If you have 2 applications with 2 STARTER plans, you’ll need to pay twice the monthly amount for this plan.
+Unless you are on an ENTERPRISE plan and have a dedicated cluster of servers, and eventually a Sandbox application, having multiple applications will generate an invoice per Application.
+E.g. If you have 2 applications with 2 ESSENTIAL plans, you’ll need to pay twice the monthly amount for this plan.